ncatlab/nlab-content/pages/2/3/6/7/7632/content.md

 * the [[exchange rule]]

-are not necessarily allowed, or are only allowed with restrictions.
+are not necessarily assumes, or only with restrictions.

 Some particular substructural logics include:

 * [[linear logic]], perhaps the best-known to category theorists, omits the contraction and weakening rules.
 "Noncommutative linear logic" omits also the exchange rule.

 * [[affine logic]] omits only the contraction rule.
 One might call it "coaffine logic" if we omit only the weakening rule.

 * Some forms of [[relevant logic]] and [[paraconsistent logic]] can be regarded as substructural logics (often of the coaffine variety).

 ## Related concepts